moe01324/home_automation/readme.md

 * Lights
 All main lights are controlled via KNX motion detectors.
 Usually I dont need to use any light switches.
+Also nice: open the terrace door, the terrace light goes on.
+To find/see the cats... ;-)

 * Garden Irrigation
 Can be scheduled via HA UI.